algorand/go-algorand/tools/teal/templates/docs/delegate-keyreg.teal.md

 This contract is intended to be used as a "delegated" script, *not* as a contract-only account.
 A spending key should sign this contract.

-The contract is designed approve transactions that meet the following criteria:
+The contract is designed to approve transactions that meet the following criteria:
   1. The transaction is a `KeyReg` transaction
   2. The transaction's `FirstValid` round is a multiple of `TMPL_PERIOD`
   3. The transaction's `LastValid` round is within `TMPL_DUR` of its `FirstValid`